Nyíregyháza Spartacus FC: 1980s

-1998–2005
+1990s

 The team finally returned to the NB I. in 1998–99 and ended that season in 13th place.
 They finished 9th in 1999–00, but the league shrank in the 2000–01 season, ultimately only allowing 12 teams to compete and Szpari again exited the first division.

+2000s

 In the 2004–05 season, the league expanded to again allow 16 teams and Nyíregyháza again found themselves in the first division.
 Though there were a few highlights including a masterful win over a declining Ferencváros to a home crowd in the second half of the season, the team ended in 15th place and were relegated yet again to NB II.

-NB II Championship

 The team had an unsuccessful first campaign upon returning to the NB II, finishing in sixth place overall at the end of the 2005–06 season.
 Next season they made a stronger case for themselves, spending most of the season challenging Ferencváros at the top of the NB II table.
 On the occasions they faced each other the perennial Hungarian league favorites could only draw, 0–0 in Nyíregyháza and 1–1 to a crowd of over 13,000 in Budapest.
 With two matches left in the season the two teams were tied in the standings, but Nyíregyháza ended triumphant, winning the 2006–07 NB II Eastern division outright.

-2007–2008

-The team transitioned fairly well to the NB I. and finished in tenth place.

-2008–2009

-The team finished in 13th place with a great autumn (5th place) and a poor spring.
+Nyíregyháza spent four consecutive season in the second tier of the Hungarian football league system.
+In the 2000–01 season, the club finished third and thus were not promoted.
+In the 2001–02 season, the club finished 7th.
+In the 2002–03 season, Nyíregyháza was the fifth.

+Nyíregyháza finished fifth in the 2003–04 Nemzeti Bajnokság II season and were promoted to the first division since the number of clubs in the first division was expanded.

+In the 2004–05 Nemzeti Bajnokság I season, Nyíregyháza finished 15th and were relegated to the second tier.
+The cub could precede only Békéscsaba 1912 Előre in the championship.
+The club could win only five matches and drew 11 times.
+However, the club were defeated 15 times during the season, collecting only 26 points.

+Nyíregyháza won the 2006–07 Nemzeti Bajnokság II season preceding Ferencvárosi TC and Orosháza FC.
+The club 20 matches, drew nine times, and lost only one match during the season.

+In the 2009–10 Nemzeti Bajnokság I season, the club finished 15th preceding only Diósgyőri VTK and thus were relegated to the second division.
+The club could win only six matches and drew nine times, and lost 15 times during the season.